mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ### Critiques, development and synthesis within Activity theory approaches - NEEDED HERE?
 IF NOT WHERE?

-#### Summary of critiques of DBR that AT can help address
+#### Summary of critiques and challenges in the intersection of DBR and AT

 In addition to previously mentioned critiques,   Engeström's view of DBR [@engestrom_learning_2009] is that it lacks rigorous examination of the dynamic nature of context with CHAT conceptions of Activity.

 O'Neill also frames this a challenge to DBR researchers from the area of learning sciences but advances more contextual factors which explain the pressures on researchers using DBR [@oneill_understanding_2016].
 The time frame for funding windows, the push of funders to see change and impact explored in research.

+However conversely, a mirrored critique of 3GAT is that it is overly complex and prescriptive for either a narrower focus on efficacy of a learning design, or a more broadly cultural approach.
+Take for example, the focus on particular concerns of double stimulation, work with germ cell and expansive learning.

+The depth of analysis of context may provide challenges to some DBR processes.

+"In CHAT/DBR, innovations for learning are ideally historicized, meaning that the designs leverage recognized practices in partner communities.
+At the risk of stating the obvious, historicizing design in this way demands a degree of knowledge of and legitimacy within the partner community that design-based researchers in the learning sciences/DBR tradition do not always take time to develop."  [@oneill_understanding_2016, p.499]

+In addition, it is of note that the formal approach of formative interventions is often used in stable institutional systems of work environments in European contexts where there are more stable understandings of stakeholders involved compared to less formal learning environments [@spinuzzi_trying_2020-1].
+The author notes the impact of this context on they types of mutuality possible based on unstable stakeholders as a critique of 3GAT and formative interventions.

+More recently Engeström and colleagues [-@cakir_contradictions_2022] have advocated the advantages of incorporating more rigour of formative interventions to add to DBR, rather that critiquing it wholesale.

 Also the bias of reviewers of journals is noted by Bakker [@bakker_design_2018].
 As well as problems fitting in the description of design process.
 SEE OTHER CONCERNS ABOUT DESIGN NARRATIVE.

-In addition, it is of note that the formal approach of formative interventions is often used in stable institutional systems of work environments in European contexts where there are more stable understandings of stakeholders involved compared to less formal learning environments [@spinuzzi_trying_2020-1].
-The author notes the impact of this context on they types of mutuality possible based on unstable stakeholders as a critique of 3GAT and formative interventions.

-More recently Engeström and colleagues [-@cakir_contradictions_2022] have advocated the advantages of incorporating more rigour of formative interventions to add to DBR, rather that critiquing it wholesale.

-"In CHAT/DBR, innovations for learning are ideally historicized, meaning that the designs leverage recognized practices in partner communities.
-At the risk of stating the obvious, historicizing design in this way demands a degree of knowledge of and legitimacy within the partner community that design-based researchers in the learning sciences/DBR tradition do not always take time to develop."  [@oneill_understanding_2016, p.499]

 <!-- For example, the context of experiments, particularly viewing the classroom as a controlled environment [@cole_design-based_2016]. -->